Sourcegraph Cody

 Key Features

-• Chat with @-mention for files, symbols, remote repos
+• AI chat with @-mention context (files, symbols, remote repos)

 About Sourcegraph Cody